Fabre Minerals

 Descloizite with Calcite

-The specimen has been published in the magazine ‘Mineral up’ on page 19 in number 2008/2.
+The specimen has been published in the Chinese magazine ‘Mineral Lover’ on page 6 in the volume 9/2011

 Descloizite with Calcite